JohnLCaron/rlauxe/docs/notes/RlauxeSpec.md

 population mean (theta).
 AlphaMart is a risk-measuring function that adapts to the drawn sample as it is made.
 It estimates the reported winner’s share of the jth vote from the j-1 cards already in the sample.

-See ALPHA paper, section 2.2, for a decription of the AlphaMart algorithm.
+See ALPHA paper, section 2.2, for a description of the AlphaMart algorithm.

 We use BettingMart to implement AlphaMart, by setting the betting function